hotwax/oms-documentation/Journeys/Email integration/Ready for pickup email.md

 When the shipment status is `packed`, the `sendReadyToPickupItemNotification` chained event condition action (ECA) is triggered to check the order type of the shipment and the configuration for sending ready-for-pickup emails.
 This configuration determines the system responsible for sending the email and data required to configure email content.

 The email transmission system is identified by the parameter `systemMessageRemoteId`, while the information to configure the email's content is specified by the `templateContentId`.
 This `templateContentId` enables the OMS (Order Management System) to locate and retrieve the content required for composing the email.

+Note: Additionally, this ECA also offers the option to manually trigger the "ready to pickup" email notification.
+When this ECA is triggered, it internally initiates the email for shipment process.
+This feature allows users to manually initiate the sending of email notifications to inform recipients that their item is ready for pickup.

 #### Configuration details: